mthwndrsn/mthwndrsn.github.io/_posts/2024-04-19-fair-pricing.md

 ---
-layout: post
-title: "A Fair Pricing Model for Automation Consulting"
+title: A Fair Pricing Model for Automation Consulting
+tags:
+  - startup
+  - pricing
 ---
 When it comes to pricing automation consulting services, fairness isn’t just about being affordable; it's about aligning the costs with the actual value delivered to the client.
 Below is a breakdown of the fair pricing models based on the types of automation services, ensuring that both parties see a win-win outcome.